candacetribble/candace/README.md

 When in-person communication is not possible, let's have a phone call on Slack or Zoom.
 We're a distributed team, so we'll likely need to do this from time to time.

-Unless we're working together on something urgent right then, you have my permission to ignore messages from me during the evenings and on weekends.
-(That said, I'll also do my best not to send messages late at night or on weekends.)
-Again, family time, and life away from the office, is important!
+When I am on-call I expect to remain near my phone and laptop, and I expect the same of you.

 #### 1:1s
 1:1 meetings are a dedicated, regular time for us to meet and discuss whatever you'd like.
-They are not intended to be status meetings, unless that's the direction you'd like to take them.
+They are not intended to be status reports, unless that's the direction you'd like to take them.
 If you're uncertain what to discuss we could start with [Heather Brunner's five questions](https://growthhackers.com/amas/live-may-24-ama-with-heather-j-brunner-investor-mentor-director-and-ceo-of-wp-engine) (below) or [this guide](https://getlighthouse.com/blog/effective-1-on-1-meetings/).

 1) Am I learning?
 2) Am I growing?